p3lim/p3lim.github.io/_posts/2018-05-04-github-powered-comments.md

 }
 ```

 _Most_ of that should be rather self-explanatory, but in essence we're just adding elements to a `section`-element at the bottom of the article.
 The most obfuscated line in there is the line that parses the comments.

-What it does is the following: it parses the response from the web request, as it's a JSON string, which it then maps all the comments using a function named `template` that we haven't defined yet.
+What it does is the following: it parses the response from the web request - JSON data containing info for the comments , which it then iterates over through mapping, using a function named `template` that we haven't defined yet.
 The mapping will return an array, so we join that array into a single string, which we then append to the end of the comments section.

 Let's create the `template` function: